TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 ## What changed and what was removed?

-If I should mention 4 most important changes you should now about, it would be:
+If I should mention 4 most important changes you should know about, it would be:

 - Version 4.0 worked fine with PHP 5.4 code - newer usually crashed it.
 ApiGen **can deal with PHP 5.5, 5.6, 7.0 and 7.1 code** now.
 - Min PHP version bumped **from PHP 5.4 to PHP 7.1**.
 ApiGen is still able to parse older code.